jhpoelen/bees/index.md

 ### Steps to Archive iDigBio-indexed Content

-More specifically, this website was created using:
+This biodiversity data archive website was created with the following steps:

 ```
 # first, create a new blank jekyll site